-Is your Davidson County property over assessed?
+Is your Davidson County home over evaluated?

-You have actually recently purchased your home in Davidson County, North Carolina for much less than the assessed value
+You have actually recently purchased your home in Davidson County, North Carolina for less than the assessed value

 Is it worth filing an appeal?